altifuse/message-crypto/README.md

 `mvn clean install spring-boot:run`

 This will remove any previous builds, create a uber-jar (that is, a jar file which contains all needed dependencies), and run it.

+**About SSL:** the source includes a locally-generated certificate for testing purposes.
+For deployment, you may (and *should*) replace it with a real certificate and reflect this change in  `src/main/resources/application.properties`.
+A free option is [Let's Encrypt](https://letsencrypt.org/), an organization backed by the Linux Foundation, Mozilla, and others.

 ## Development